 We will continue to provide new kinds of convenience that society requires, for use by anyone, with safety and security.

 Together with the times Together with you

-By addressing five "material close to people's lives WE WIII Grow issues," together with society.
+By addressing five "material issues," close to people's lives We will grow together with society.